 It's the path under which every available drive in the system is mounted

 under its drive letter.
 The default value is

 /cygdrive/d, etc...
 The cygdrive prefix can be set to

 The library exports several Cygwin-specific functions that can be used by external programs to convert a path or path list from Win32 to POSIX or vice versa.
 Shell scripts and Makefiles cannot call these functions directly.
 Instead, they can do the same path translations by executing the cygpath utility program that we provide with Cygwin.

 Win32 applications handle filenames in a case preserving, but case insensitive manner.
 Cygwin supports case sensitivity on file systems supporting that.
-Since Windows XP, the OS only supports case sensitivity when a specific registry value is changed.
+Windows only supports case sensitivity when a specific registry value is changed.
 Therefore, case sensitivity is not usually the default.

 Cygwin supports creating and reading symbolic links, even on Windows filesystems and OS versions which don't support them.
 See the section called “Symbolic links” for details.

 Hard links are fully supported on NTFS and NFS file systems.
 On FAT and other file systems which don't support hardlinks, the call returns with an error, just like on other POSIX systems.

 On file systems which don't support unique persistent file IDs (FAT,